 Māori Land Information System (MLIS) – This is the Māori Land Court’s digitised records system.
 It holds both current and historical information on: ownership of Māori land blocks; memorial schedules (which list leases and occupation rights); minutes of court hearings; court orders; plans of Māori land; and title notices (such as Gazette notices for Māori reservations, and copies of leases and mortgages).
 This information is available at public terminals at all Māori Land Court offices.

 Māori Land Online (MLOL) – This is an online resource that shows: ownership and block information for Māori land; information about Māori land trusts, reservations and incorporations; and memorial schedule entries (which list leases and occupation rights).
 It’s important to realise that there is a delay in updating information from MLIS, so MLOL is not as up-to-date and accurate as MLIS.

 Marae charter – This is an agreement between the marae trustees and the beneficiaries.
 All marae trustees must have a charter for their marae.

 Owners in common (or “tenants in common”) – These are co-owners who own the land together but have separate land interests, which may not necessarily be equal.
+When one of the owners in common passes away, their interests will pass on to their successors.
 This is different from “joint tenants” – that is, co-owners who own the land equally and who do not have separate interests in the land.
 (Although these terms may refer to “tenants”, they in fact relate to ownership, not to renting or leasing land.)

-Preferred classes of alienees – Under Te Ture Whenua Māori Act, alienation of Māori land (that is, selling, gifting, leasing or mortgaging it) favours those in the bloodline, whom the Act refers to as “the preferred classes of alienees”.
-These people are (except where Māori incorporation shares are alienated):
+Preferred classes of alienees – Under Te Ture Whenua Māori Act, alienation of Māori land (that is, selling, gifting, leasing or mortgaging it) favours descendants from a current or former owner, whom the Act refers to as “the preferred classes of alienees”.
+Except for alienating Māori incorporation shares, these people are: